French court OKs end to Rwanda genocide investigation

 PARIS (AP) — The Paris appeals court on Friday upheld a decision to end a years-long investigation into the plane crash that sparked Rwanda’s 1994 genocide, citing lack of sufficient evidence.

 The probe has damaged France-Rwanda relations for years, because it targeted several people close to current Rwandan President Paul Kagame.
-His supporters denounce the investigation as an attempt to exonerate France’s suspected role in the genocide.
+His justice minister welcomed Friday’s decision, and his supporters have denounced the investigation as an attempt to exonerate France’s suspected role in the genocide.

 French investigating judges decided in 2018 to drop the probe, and family members of those killed in the crash appealed the decision.
 The Paris appeals court on Friday upheld it, according to a court official.
 Lawyers for the families can further appeal the ruling to France’s highest court, the Court of Cassation.